freakout42/formax/docs/UserGuide.md

     Same behaviour as alphanumeric keys with the exception of the shifted [1-9] keys which act as speed navigation in non Edit-Mode for the respective fields.
+And the [Space] key which toggles true/false for boolean fields.
+    And the [+] and [-] keys which increment or decrement integer fields.

  - Navigation = [Left] [Right] [Up] [Down] [PageUp] [PageDn] [Home] [End] [Tab] [Backtab]